-Summary bankruptcy proceedings may be initiated by the Tax Administration of the Ministry of Finance.
-Such proceedings are initiated over every legal person that (i) does not employ any worker, (ii) is in the status of short-term insolvency and (iii) for which conditions for deletion from the court registry have not been met.
+Summary bankruptcy proceedings may be initiated by the Financial Agency.
+Such proceedings are initiated over every legal person that (i) does not employ any employee, (ii) has unpaid invoices in the Registry of payment orders for 120 consecutive days and (iii) for which conditions for deletion from the court registry have not been met.
 Depending on each individual case, summary proceedings lead to either faster liquidation of the debtor company or to initiation of the regular bankruptcy proceedings.

-14. Public Procurement
+14 Public Procurement

-On 1 January 2012 the new Public Procurement Act came into force.
-The 2012 Public Procurement Act was modelled on a number of EU instruments including Directive 2004/18/EC of the European Parliament and of the Council of 31 March 2004 on the coordination of procedures for award of public works contracts, public supply contracts and public service contracts, Directive 2004/17/EC of the European Parliament and of the Council of 31 March 2004 coordinating the procurement procedures of entities operating in the water, energy, transport and postal services sectors, as well as Council Directive 89/665/EEC of 21 December 1989 on the coordination of laws, regulations and administrative provisions relating to the application of review procedures to the award of public supply and public works contracts.
+Public procurement in Croatia is regulated by the Public Procurement Act, adopted in 2012 and amended in 2013 and 2014.
+The Public Procurement Act was modelled on a number of EU instruments including but not limited to Directive 2004/18/EC of the European Parliament and of the Council of 31 March 2004 on the coordination of procedures for award of public works contracts, public supply contracts and public service contracts, Directive 2004/17/EC of the European Parliament and of the Council of 31 March 2004 coordinating the procurement procedures of entities operating in the water, energy, transport and postal services sectors, as well as Council Directive 89/665/EEC of 21 December 1989 on the coordination of laws, regulations and administrative provisions relating to the application of review procedures to the award of public supply and public works contracts.

 Public Procurement Act regulates conclusion of public procurement contracts and framework agreements for procurement of goods, works or services, legal remedies and the supervisory and other competences of the central state administration body.
-It applies to procurements executed by contracting authorities (e.g. the state bodies of the Republic of Croatia, local and regional self-government units) and contracting entities equalling or exceeding the amount of HRK 70,000 (approximately EUR 9,200) VAT exclusive.
+It applies to procurements executed by contracting authorities (e.g. the state bodies of the Republic of Croatia, local and regional self-government units) and contracting entities equalling or exceeding the amount of HRK 200,000 (approximately EUR 26,200) in the case of procurement of goods and services or 500,000 (approximately EUR 66,000) in the case of procurement of construction and other works.